benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 Level 1 monsters generally should not guard the following reward types; they are too valuable:

-- rare resource mines (gem, crystal, mercury, sulfur) — see [Level 2 Encounters]
+- daily rare resource mines (gem, crystal, mercury, sulfur) — see [Level 2 Encounters].
+Weekly mines are okay for level 1.
 - gold mines — see [Level 3 Encounters]
 - minor or major artifacts — see [Level 3 Encounters] and [Level 4 Encounters].